Gregory Martin (scholar): Life

-It was during the four years after his return to Reims from Rome (1578–1582) that Father Martin settled to a Catholic translation of the Bible.
-The Reformers continually quoted their versions; Allen wanted to meet them on their own ground.
-He determined to attempt the work at his college, and deputed Martin to undertake the translation.
+Returning from Rome to College at Reims in July 1578, Martin began work on a Catholic translation of the Bible the following October, at the request of Allen, in order to counter the extant Protestant versions.
 Thomas Worthington, Richard Bristow, William Rainolds, and Allen himself were to assist in revising the text and preparing suitable notes to the passages which were most used by the Protestants.
+Translating around two chapters per day, Martin is believed to have completed his work around July 1580.

 It was accuracy of rendering which was chiefly needed by the controversial exigencies of the day.
-Martin's translation was made from the Vulgate, and is full of Latinisms, so that it has little of the rhythmic harmony of the Anglican Authorized Version: but in accuracy and scholarship, it was superior to the English versions which had preceded it, and it is understood to have had influence on the translators of King James's Version.
+Martin's translation was made from the Vulgate, and is full of Latinisms, so that it has little of the rhythmic harmony of the Anglican Authorized Version; but in accuracy and scholarship, it was superior to the English versions which had preceded it, and it is understood to have had influence on the translators of King James's Version.
 In many cases in which they did not follow the Douai, the editors of the Revised Version have upheld Martin's translation.

-The Reims New Testament first appeared in 1582.
+The Reims New Testament first appeared in March 1582, joined in June by a companion volume of Martin's, A Discovery of the Manifold Corruptions of the Holy Scripture by the Heretikes of our Daies.
 The Old Testament was not published till more than a quarter of a century later.
 This, however, was solely due to want of funds.
 It was not called for with such urgency, and its publication was put off from year to year.
 But it was all prepared at the same time as the New Testament, and by the same editors.

 Father Martin was found to be in consumption, a lethal form of tuberculosis.
 In the hope of saving his life, Allen sent him to Paris, but the disease was past cure.
 He returned to Reims to die, and he was buried in the parish church of St Stephen.
 Allen preached the funeral discourse, and had a long Latin inscription put on the tomb of his friend.
+The parish church, and with it Martin's monument, was lost during the French Revolution.

-The English Catholic printer William Carter was executed in 1584 for having printed Martin's "A Treatise of Schisme".
+The English Catholic printer William Carter was executed in 1584 for having printed Martin's A Treatise of Schisme.
 A paragraph in which Martin expressed confidence that "the Catholic Hope would triumph, and pious Judith would slay Holofernes" was interpreted as an incitement to slay Queen Elizabeth I, though in all likelihood this paragraph was just a metaphor representing the Holy Mother Church as Judith slaying the perceived heretics, the Protestants.